Why IUDs Might Be The Most Effective Birth Control

 The copper IUD (Paragard) contains no hormones but interferes with sperm movement and egg fertilization and works to prevent implantation.

-Insertion: An IUD is a small T-shaped device that has tiny threads at the bottom.
-In this two- to three-minute in-office procedure, the doctor inserts a sterile IUD into the uterus and trims the connected threads that hang out of the cervix.
-The process can cause cramping, but taking ibuprofen before leaving home helps minimize discomfort.
-To remove the IUD, the OB/GYN grasps the threads and pulls it out through the cervix.
+Insertion: An IUD is a small T-shaped device with tiny threads at the bottom.
+In a two- to three-minute in-office procedure, the doctor inserts a sterile IUD into the uterus and trims the connected threads hanging out of the cervix.
+The process can cause cramping, but taking ibuprofen before the procedure helps minimize discomfort.
+To remove the IUD, the OB/GYN grasps the threads and pulls the IUD out through the cervix.

 How does the insert work?

 Function: The progestin insert (Nexplanon) is a four-centimeter rod that prevents pregnancy using the same strategy as the progestin IUD.
-It lasts for up to three years and provides greater than 99% protection against pregnancy.
+It lasts up to three years and provides more than 99% protection against pregnancy.

 Insertion: In this in-office procedure, the doctor numbs the area inside the upper arm with lidocaine and inserts the sterile rod just under the skin.
 Removal requires a small incision.